judaicalink/judaicalink-site/content/datasets/bhr.md

 +++

-The Biographisches Handbuch der Rabbiner consists of two volumes.
+The Biographisches Handbuch der Rabbiner is an online encyclopedia vreated at Steinheim Institute.
+This encyclopedia consists of two volumes.
 Volume 1 contains the rabbis of the Emancipation Period in the German, Bohemian and large Polish countries in 1781-1871 and is edited by Carsten Wilke.
 Volume 2 contains the rabbis in the German Reich in 1871-1945 and is edited by Katrin Nele Jansen. "

 <!--more-->